cdl-geneseo/r/sections/01-software-setup.md

 ## Testing the Console

-To confirm that the Console is working, try:
+To confirm that the Console is working, try the following (pressing Enter/Return to run the code):

 ```r
 2 + 2
 ```

+## Debugging

+As a general principle, when using *R*, "no news is good news."
+That can be a little unsettling at first.